Liver Failure: Causes, Symptoms and Treatment

 - A tendency to bleed easily

-Acute liver failure: When liver failure develops rapidly, typically over days to a few weeks, it is known as acute liver failure.
-This form of liver failure is rare and often happens in people who have never had previous liver problems.
-Causes of acute liver failure include:
+Acute liver failure: This occurs when the liver fails rapidly, typically over days or weeks.
+This condition is rare and often happens in people who have never had previous liver problems.
+Causes include:

 - Taking too much acetaminophen or combining acetaminophen with alcohol use